metamn/beat/code/pages/practically/practically.md

 Cherry picking.
 Sweat.
 Refactoring.
 Art.
 The Final Touch.

-This last phase offers a chance to rethink everything, done and imagined.
+This last design phase offers a chance to rethink everything, done and imagined.
 To see if the message shines through the every bit of the site.
 To realign, refine, to be brave, to make art not just engineering.
 To make a difference.
 To win yourself an award.

 Identity makes the site to be one, and only.
 Fully completed, nothing to fix, enhance, tweak.
 Not even after years.